kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 > *workerd* is a JavaScript / Wasm server runtime based on the same code that powers Cloudflare Workers.
 The name "workerd" (pronounced "worker dee") comes from the Unix tradition of naming servers with a "-d" suffix standing for "daemon". *A daemon is a background, non-interactive program.
 It is detached from the keyboard and display of any interactive user.* The name is not capitalized because it is a program name, which are traditionally lower-case in Unix-like environments.

+**Cloudflare** is one of the world’s largest internet networks, designed to improve the speed and security of websites, applications, and blogs.
+It uses a powerful edge network to deliver content from servers closest to users, ensuring fast performance.
+Cloudflare also protects online properties from threats such as DDoS attacks, malicious bots, and other cyber threats.
+Additionally, it offers a free DNS service called 1.1.1.1, which enhances privacy by preventing user data from being tracked or used for targeted advertising.

 Read more about The Edge:
 - [Vercel Edge Functions](https://vercel.com/docs/functions/edge-functions) (using CloudFlare Workers under the hood)
 - [Netlify Edge Functions](https://www.netlify.com/blog/edge-functions-explained) (using Deno under the hood)